Art Nouveau: Style Sapin in La Chaux-de-Fonds, Switzerland

-Another notable building in the style is the Villa Fallet La Chaux-de-Fonds, a chalet designed and built in 1905 by a student of L'Epplattenier, the eighteen-year-old Le Corbusier.
-The form of the house was a traditional Swiss chalet, but the decoration of the facade included triangular trees and other natural features.
+Another notable building in the style is the Villa Fallet La Chaux-de-Fonds, a chalet designed and built in 1905 by a student of L'Eplattenier, the eighteen-year-old Le Corbusier.
+The form of the house was a traditional Swiss chalet, but the decoration of the façade included triangular trees and other natural features.
 Le Corbusier built two more chalets in the area, including the Villa Stotzer, in a more traditional chalet style.